MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 -   [HyPhy](http://hyphy.org/) 2.2.x
 -   [cURL](http://curl.haxx.se/)

+Refer to each software's README or installation notes for installation instructions.
+Bash, Python, and cURL are usually standard on *Nix systems, but some environments may not have these available by default.
 Note that if you plan to run many analyses in parallel, you should use a **single-threaded** version of HyPhy.

 [Return to TOC](#toc)